All About Electric Vehicles

 • Use your seat and steering wheel heaters.
 Keeping the HVAC off will significantly help conserve the battery.

 Does driving an EV really feel all that different from what you are used to with your gas or diesel vehicle?
 Read over the driving qualities of EVs below to get an idea of what to expect, then go try one for yourself!
-You deserve the clean experience.
+You deserve to experience it for yourself.

 • EVs have what’s called “instant peak torque” – or maximum speed available immediately.
 This is because fossil-fueled vehicles operate at about 30 percent efficiency, and about 70 percent of the energy is eaten by heat, sound, friction and pollutants that are destroying our atmosphere.
 A vehicle powered by an electric motor can operate at about 90 percent efficiency, according to Fuel Economy’s Vehicle Energy Efficiency report, because of instant power through torque and regenerative braking (Vehicle Energy Efficiency, n.d.)*.
 (Check out this video for a techie description of why this is a great feature of EVs.)